-When I signed up for the @ONE suite of courses for the Online Teaching Principles (OTP) certificate, I didn’t expect they would help me to improve my on-campus classes.
-The OTP courses are about teaching online, right?
+When I signed up for the @ONE suite of courses for the Advanced Certificate in Online Teaching Principles, I didn’t expect they would help me to improve my on-campus classes.
+The Advanced Certificate in Online Teaching Principles courses are about teaching online, right?
 Right.
 Yet I discovered these courses would help me become a better face-to-face teacher, too.

 Sometimes, modality doesn’t matter.